Flogging Faith

 Special miracle that has been handed down since long ago.
 Greatly recovers HP, including the surroundings.

-This miracle was stored in the holy temple of Lindelt, but it was stolen by someone and lost.
+This miracle was stored in the Holy Temple of Lindelt, but it was stolen by someone and lost.

 Unfortunately for Licia, the freedom that her mission has afforded her has made it all too easy to give in to temptation.
 As our journey progresses, the woman expresses envy for the many souls she presumes we have collected during our travels.
 She later invades us as a dark spirit in a blatant attempt to rob us of our souls.
 The fact that she is willing to use a Red Eye Orb for murder alone reveals how unscrupulous she truly is.
 Once the spirit is defeated, we can use the Crushed Eye Orb to track her down and invade as a spirit ourselves.
-Lecia is ultimately glad that we have identified her as the culprit since she can then kill without reservation.
+Licia is ultimately glad that we have identified her as the culprit since she can then kill without reservation.
 The cleric has been suppressing these darker urges for a long time, so she is no victim.
 But one has to wonder how many more habitual liars, cheaters, and stealers have been deprived of an outlet for their urges thanks to Lindelt’s thought policing.
 If nothing else, one has to wonder if such moral busybodies are just exacerbating the problems, especially since they stand on their high horse while hiding the underlying lies of their preachings.